edwinm/range/README.md

 Type: `number`

-Optional, start of the range, default `0`
+Optional, start of the range, by default `0`

 #### stop

 Type: `number`

-End of the range, not included.
+End of the range, this value is not included in the result.

 #### step

 Type: `number`

-Optional, step between the numbers in the range, default `1`
+Optional, step between the numbers in the range, by default `1`

 ## Tests